 There are more than 43,000 youth in juvenile justice facilities right now.
 As the country grapples with the global COVID-19 pandemic, youth in the justice system should not be left behind in public health efforts.
 Organizations like the World Health Organization (WHO) and the Center for Disease Control and Prevention (CDC) have acknowledged that the COVID-19 pandemic poses a risk to the mental as well as physical health of the nation, especially to its children and teens.
 Experts note that young people are “more vulnerable to the emotional impact of traumatic events that disrupt their daily lives” and the critical importance of protecting their well being during events like the COVID-19 pandemic.
-An article in NBC News documents the fear and uncertainty that youth in custody feel, quoting several facility and county officials who maintain that COVID-19 is a “nightmare scenario” in juvenile detention.
+Articles from the Marshall Project and NBC News documents the fear and uncertainty that youth in custody feel, quoting several facility and county officials who maintain that COVID-19 is a “nightmare scenario” in juvenile institutions, and that some youth have “said they feel they have disappeared, and asked a school staff member to tell their parents they love them.”

 Youth in custody cannot engage in social distancing.
 Moreover, facilities faced with staffing and volunteer shortages may resort to solitary confinement as a default housing strategy for youth.
 Almost all facilities are eliminating visits between young people and their families, which is the exact type of support that youth need during uncertain times.
 Although the CDC and WHO recommend that adults take certain steps to ease the potential stress on teens during this period, none of these steps can be taken to help youth in custody, who are enduring the additional stress of separation from their families.
 An article from the Marshall Project highlights how parents and incarcerated youth are confronting the anguish of not being able to see one another through this crisis.